ernzkyj/Generation-Singapore-JDE-Final-Project/README.md

 # ETL - Microsoft Azure
 ![image](https://github.com/user-attachments/assets/025fb016-d776-4de6-92bb-f25158c57373)

-My group decided to utilize Microsoft Azure services for our ETL project.
-We first created storage containers to pull the data from github and store.
-The data was in csv format.
-After which, we mounted the container onto DataBricks platform so that we will be able to access the files for data transformation.
+For our ETL project, we tapped on Microsoft Azure suite of services.
+We first created storage containers to pull the data (csv format) from github and store on cloud.
+Thereafter, we mounted the container onto DataBricks platform so that we will be able to access the files for data transformation.
 In DataBricks, we used PySpark to clean the data and get it ready for analysis.
 After transformation, we returned the cleaned files into a data lake as a parquet file.
 Why parquet files?
 Parquet's columnar storage and efficient compression makes it well-suited for analytical queries that only need to access specific columns.

 After which, we will be able to query the data using Microsoft Synapse Analytics if we want some quick answers from the data.
 We also were able to connect the data to Power BI for our visualizations for insights.